Applicant Tracking System (ATS) Resume Templates: The Complete Guide + Free Templates

 2. Maximize the way you add keywords.

 Including the right keywords is not enough to craft a high-ranking ATS resume.
-The more of these keywords you have and the further atop the page these keywords sit, the higher the ATS systems will rank your resume.
+The greater use of these keywords and placing them on the top of your resume will help rank your resume higher with the ATS systems.

 3. Use full spellings and abbreviations.